-The forthright experiences shared by professionals who have individually dedicated many years to emergency and disaster readiness, response, resilient recovery, and climate adaptation were invaluable in developing the Guidebook and Report.
+The forthright experiences shared by professionals who have individually dedicated many years to emergency and disaster readiness, response, resilient recovery, and climate adaptation were invaluable in developing the Guidebook.
 The authors are grateful to all who contributed time, energy, and insights in support of the NCHRP 08-107 applied research.
-The authors also wish to express our sincere thanks to the NCHRP 08-107 Panel and NCHRP staff for generously providing important guidance, perspectives, and recommendations on enhancing the quality of the applied research.
+The authors also wish to express our sincere thanks to the NCHRP 08-107 Panel and NCHRP staff for generously providing important guidance, perspectives, and recommendations on enhancing the quality of the applied research and the usefulness of the Guidebook.